 3. Valhalla Rising (2009)

-A Danish English-language epic war movie, starring the great Mads Mikkelsen as the lead, tells the story of a Scandinavian slave, who escapes, and sails in search of the Crusades to the Holy Land, with a boy whom he befriends while in the prison.
+A Danish English-language epic war movie, starring the great Mads Mikkelsen as the lead, tells the story of a Scandinavian slave, who escapes, and sails in search of the Crusades to the Holy Land, with a boy whom he befriends while in prison.
 Instead, they reach an unknown land and by assailed by dark forces.
 Grey, mind-boggling and cataclysmic- the cinematography sets the tone of this self-evident masterpiece directed by Nicolas Winding Refn.